UnfetteredCheddar/UnfetteredCheddar/README.md

-# Project Name
+# Gobbler

-> Pithy project description
+> Gobbler is an open-source project that allows users to receive updates whenever changes are made to the webpages they choose to follow.

 ## Team